anar/reporter/README.md

 ## McKinsey Use Case with VueJS, NoSQL, Jetty, Jersey, JAR

-A very simple (coding less than 3 hours), standalone web application for spam protection team.
+A very simple (coded in less than 3 hours), standalone web application for spam protection team.
 It showcases embedded NoSQL database, embedded Jetty server, Jersey REST and VueJS.

 ## Building & Running